vsquicciarini/madys/README.md

 `MADYS` has already been employed, starting from its preliminary forms, in several publications, including:

+* `Disk Evolution Study Through Imaging of Nearby Young Stars (DESTINYS): V721 CrA and BN CrA have wide and structured disks in polarised IR`, [Columba et al. 2025, arXiv:2511.01717](https://ui.adsabs.harvard.edu/abs/2025arXiv251101717C/abstract)
+* `The SPHERE infrared survey for exoplanets (SHINE): IV.
+Complete observations, data reduction and analysis, detection performances, and final results`, [Chomez et al. 2025, A&A 697, A99](https://ui.adsabs.harvard.edu/abs/2025A%26A...697A..99C/abstract)
+* `The COBREX archival survey: Improved constraints on the occurrence rate of wide-orbit substellar companions: I. A uniform re-analysis of 400 stars from the GPIES survey`, [Squicciarini et al. 2025, A&A 693, A54](https://ui.adsabs.harvard.edu/abs/2025A%26A...693A..54S/abstract)
+* `Population of giant planets around B stars from the first part of the BEAST survey`, [Delorme et al. 2024, A&A 692, A263](https://ui.adsabs.harvard.edu/abs/2024A%26A...692A.263D/abstract)
+* `Young stellar objects from the LAMOST and ZTF surveys: Physical properties, classification, and light curve analysis`, [Zhang et al. 2024, A&A 686, A269](https://ui.adsabs.harvard.edu/abs/2024A%26A...686A.269Z/abstract)
 * `An imaged 15 MJup companion within a hierarchical quadruple system`, [Chomez et al. 2023, A&A 676, L10](https://ui.adsabs.harvard.edu/abs/2023A%26A...676L..10C/abstract)
 * `BEAST detection of a brown dwarf and a low-mass stellar companion around the young bright B star HIP 81208`, [Viswanath et al. 2023, A&A 675, A54](https://ui.adsabs.harvard.edu/abs/2023A%26A...676L..10C/abstract)
 * `Resolved near-UV hydrogen emission lines at 40-Myr super-Jovian protoplanet Delorme 1 (AB)b.
 Indications of magnetospheric accretion`, [Ringqvist et al. 2023, A&A 669, L12](https://ui.adsabs.harvard.edu/abs/2023A%26A...669L..12R/abstract)